Earl Morrall: Professional career

-For the following year, he moved on to the Miami Dolphins (coached by Don Shula, who had managed Baltimore until 1970).
-After starting quarterback Bob Griese was hurt during the October 15 win against the San Diego Chargers, Morrall was tasked to start for the team, and he went 8-of-10 for 86 yards with two touchdowns while Miami won the game.
-With Miami at a 5–0 record, he proceeded to start the nine remaining games of the season, for which he would win all of them while throwing eleven touchdowns to seven interceptions on 1,360 yards as the team was buoyed mostly by its rushing attack (two of his starts had no touchdowns while two others didn't have an interception).
-The 1972 team achieved the first undefeated regular season in the NFL since 1942.
-He started the Divisional Round game against the Cleveland Browns and went 6-of-13 for 88 yards while the Dolphins managed to win 20-14 (on the strength of a blocked punt returned by Charlie Babb, two field goals, and a Jim Kiick touchdown).
-He started the AFC Championship Game against the Pittsburgh Steelers.
-He went 7-of-11 for 51 yards while throwing a touchdown and an interception.
-He was pulled later in the game for Griese while the Dolphins held on to win 21–17; Griese would start Super Bowl VII, which resulted in a victory and a Super Bowl ring for the Dolphins.
-Overall, he filled in for eleven games for an injured Bob Griese, winning all of them.
-Together, Morrall and Griese won three postseason games (including Super Bowl VII) to complete the only perfect season in NFL history.
+In 1972, Morrall joined the Miami Dolphins, reuniting with head coach Don Shula, who had led Baltimore through 1969.
+After starting quarterback Bob Griese was hurt during the October 15 home win over the San Diego Chargers, Morrall stepped in relief for the team, and he completed 8 of 10 passes for 86 yards with 2 touchdowns in a 24–10 Miami victory.
+With Miami at a 5–0 record, he proceeded to start the nine remaining games of the season and won them all, throwing 11 touchdown passes to 7 interceptions with 1,360 passing yards as the Dolphins were buoyed mostly by their rushing attack.
+The 1972 Dolphins achieved the first undefeated regular season in the NFL since 1942.
+In the playoffs, Morrall started the divisional round game at home against the Cleveland Browns and completed 6 of 13 passes for 88 yards; the Dolphins won 20–14 on the strength of a blocked punt returned by Charlie Babb, two field goals, and a Jim Kiick touchdown.
+One week later, Morrall started the AFC Championship Game against the Pittsburgh Steelers, passing 7 of 11 for 51 yards with a touchdown and an interception.
+He would later relieved by Griese in the 21–17 road victory.
+Griese would then start two weeks later in Super Bowl VII, a 14–7 victory over the Washington Redskins, winning the franchise's first Super Bowl title.
+In total, Morrall filled in for 11 games in place of an injured Griese, winning all 11.
+Together, Morrall and Griese won all three postseason games, closing out the only perfect season in NFL history, at 17–0.
+Over the next four seasons with Miami, Morrall was relegated to the back-up position once again.
+He would make occasional appearances, featuring only three starts.
+In 1973, the Dolphins won their second consecutive Super Bowl, with Griese at quarterback.

-Over the next four seasons, he would make occasional appearances in games, starting three combined times while the Dolphins won another Super Bowl with Griese at the helm.
-He announced his retirement on May 2, 1977.
-Until first Doug Flutie and then Vinny Testaverde almost 30 years later, Morrall was the oldest quarterback to start and win a football game in the NFL.
-In those 21 seasons, he was part of 255 games, completing 1,379 passes for 20,809 yards and 161 touchdowns while having a 63–36–3 record as starter.
-In 2015, Morrall, Griese and Dan Marino were voted to the 50 greatest players in the Miami Dolphins' 50-year history.
+Morrall announced his retirement from professional football on May 2, 1977.
+Until Doug Flutie and Vinny Testaverde almost thirty years later, Morrall was the oldest quarterback to start and win an NFL game.
+In 21 seasons, Morrall played in 255 games, completing 1,379 passes for 20,809 yards and 161 touchdowns with an record as a starter.
+In 2015, as part of the team's 50-year anniversary, Morrall was selected as one of the fifty greatest players in Miami Dolphins history.

-Morrall made Pro Bowl appearances following the 1957 and 1968 seasons.
-He was named the NFL MVP in 1968, and finished 2nd in MVP voting in 1972.
-He led the league in passing in 1968 and the AFC in 1972.
+Morrall's career accolades include Pro Bowl appearances following the 1957 and 1968 seasons, as well as being named the NFL MVP in 1968.
+He would finish as the the runner-up in 1972.
+He led the league in passing in 1968 and led all AFC quarterbacks in passing in 1972.
 In 2018, the Professional Football Researchers Association named Morrall to the PFRA Hall of Very Good Class of 2018.